For Spring 2022

 Professor Eric Renschler

 Eric Renschler is a graduate of the University of Evansville with bachelors degrees in Theatre and Education, and received a Master of Fine Arts degree in Theatre Design from the University of Michigan in 1989.

 With over 300 stage designs to his credit, Eric’s work has been seen throughout the US, Europe, and Asia and has contributed to over 40 Broadway productions and tours.
-In 2006, after twenty years working on and off-Broadway, Eric returned to the University of Evansville where he teaches courses in Theatre Design and Collaboration, and currently serves as department chair.
+In 2006, after twenty years working on and off-Broadway, Eric returned to the University of Evansville where he teaches courses in Theatre Design and Collaboration, and served as department chair from 2015-2021.